PL

 2. Micro CHP Power Plant Laboratory

-The Department’s employees were involved in building the Micro CHP Power Plant Laboratory, that was co-financed from the EU funds as part of the Innovative Economy Operational Programme.
-The laboratory carries out research on small cogenerative systems and various types of fluid-flow machinery, including steam microturbines and expanders.
+The Department's employees were involved in the construction of the Micro CHP Power Plant Laboratory, which was co-financed by EU funds as part of the Innovative Economy Operational Programme.
+The laboratory conducts research on small cogenerative systems and various types of fluid-flow machinery, including steam microturbines and expanders.

-The following test rigs are included among laboratory equipment:
+The following test rigs are part of the laboratory's equipment:

 1. Prototypical ORC-based CHP micro power plant (Fig. 3),